sediment1024/sediment1024.github.io/_pages/about.md

 ---
 {% include about-homepage-header.html %}

 I am a fourth-year undergraduate student at [Tianjin University of Technology](https://www.tjut.edu.cn/), advised by [Prof. Jianhua Zhang](https://cs.tjut.edu.cn/info/1226/1540.htm) and [Prof. Xu Cheng](https://cs.tjut.edu.cn/info/1211/2197.htm).
-I will pursue my M.S. degree at the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS), with research training at the [Institute of AI for Industry (IAII)](https://iaii.cas.cn/), under the supervision of [Prof. Chunhe Song](https://iaii.cas.cn/rcdw/yjy/202505/t20250522_7790187.html).
+I will pursue my M.S. degree at the [Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)](https://www.ict.ac.cn), with research training at the [Institute of AI for Industry (IAII)](https://iaii.cas.cn/), under the supervision of [Prof. Chunhe Song](https://iaii.cas.cn/rcdw/yjy/202505/t20250522_7790187.html).
 I am also involved in research on world models and embodied intelligence with [Prof. Kai Xu](https://kevinkaixu.net/) at IAII, and work as a research assistant with [Prof. Hao Tang](https://ha0tang.github.io/) at Peking University.

-My research interests include world models, embodied AI, and reinforcement learning.
+🎯 My research interests include world models, embodied AI, and reinforcement learning.
 My long-term goal is to build generalizable world models for robotic agents, enabling them to better understand, predict, and interact with the physical world, and ultimately serve humans in real-world scenarios.